Long Hair–or Short Hair?

 We should keep several points in mind.
 If a woman comes to Christ, this sister may have short hair and it may take years before her hair grows long.
 She should not be condemned for what she did as a sinner.
 Further, a sinful Christian woman with short hair who repents should not be condemned but rather encouraged in her desire to become a modest woman of God and allow her hair to grow long to please the Lord.

 Some women say that caring for long hair is somewhat time-consuming, and this does present a daily problem.
 (However, I just received a letter from a sister who stated that caring for long hair is quite easy for her.)
+Some women are required to spend a lot of time simply to keep clean.
 There are individual differences between people and texture of hair.
 A sister who is burdened with this problem should seek ways to manage her hair (washing, combing, etc.) as efficiently as possible to save time (cf. Eph.
 5:15-16).
 Seek advice from other seasoned women of God.
 The Lord will help the willing heart.

 Another point should be mentioned.
 Fathers and mothers, God has given you a great responsibility to bring up your children “in the discipline and instruction of the Lord” (Ephesians 6:4).
 You may say that the Biblical instruction is only to adolescent and adult women, but remember that your daughters will grow to become women.
 They should be taught that God wants women to have long hair, thus young girls should also be trained to have long hair.
-Just as you want your girls to be modestly clothed, you should not want your daughters to have short hair.
+Just as you want your girls to be modestly clothed, you should not want your daughters to have short hair or be masculine in any way.
 Your sons also should be taught to not have long hair for they too will become men one day.
 Do not sin against your child during their young and impressionable years!